What is the best time to get pregnant?

 We have been diagnosed as infertile and have been told that we will need to see a reproductive endocrinologist for help with getting pregnant.
-How to I start the process?
+How do we start the process?

-First of all, it is important to remember you are not alone.
-Infertility affects one in seven couples.
-Current statistics show that about 35% will be female related, 35% will be male related, 20% will be a combined problem and the remaining 10% will be unexplained.
-At InVia Fertility Specialists, we believe in treating both the woman and the man when assessing the infertility work-up and treatment plan.
-To see a board-certified Chicago-area fertility specialist, make an appointment online for both you and your partner, or call us 847-884-8884.
+At InVia Fertility Specialists, we believe in treating both the woman and the man when carrying out the infertility work-up and developing the treatment plan.
+Make an appointment with our board-certified Chicago-area fertility specialists online for both you and your partner, or call us at 847-884-8884.

 Does my health insurance cover infertility treatment?

 In Illinois, infertility coverage is mandated for certain companies.
 This means that your employer may be offered the option of purchasing infertility coverage for you as part of your health insurance policy.